Project-MONAI/monai-deploy-informatics-gateway/guidelines/srs.md

 ### Scope

 The scope of this document is limited to the design of MONAI Deploy Informatics Gateway.
-Therefore, this design document does not address any design decisions belonging to other subsystems, such as MONAI Workflow Manager, MONAI Deploy Application SDK.
+Therefore, this design document does not address any design decisions belonging to other subsystems, such as [MONAI Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) and [MONAI Deploy Application SDK](https://github.com/Project-MONAI/monai-deploy-app-sdk).

 ### Assumptions, Constraints, Dependencies